-A rating difference simply means that if both players play their standard game, the better rated will usually win.
+A rating difference simply means that if both players play their standard game, the better-rated player will usually win.

 If your opponent is in very good shape that day and finds all the right moves, then fair enough, it is a draw.

 Stick with your favorite opening.
-Lower rated usually means also worse prepared.
+A lower-rated player is usually also less prepared.
 Don’t be afraid of him knowing “everything”.
-If he would, he would not be lower rated than you!
+If he would, he would, he would not be lower rated than you!

 The queen trade is the best option in the position?
 Then do it!
 It is very likely you will be the better endgame player.
 Take your decision based on your own understanding of chess.
 Play as many good moves as possible.

-Additionally, to having better results, this approach also makes you learn more.
+In addition to yielding better results, this approach also makes you learn more.

 Instead of playing some moves you know are not good, you play your best chess.
 Even in the very unlikely case that he outplays or out-prepares you, you learned a lot.

-I hope this approach will help you to avoid sleepless nights and big frustrations.
+I hope this approach will help you avoid sleepless nights and frustration.
 If you liked this post, make sure to check out how to beat higher-rated opponents!

 Have fun!
 Sincerely,